nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/authentication-and-user-management-tutorials/how-to-add-new-fields-to-the-user-profile-or-group-profile.md

 - User Creation and Edition Layout

 {{!--     ### nx_asset ###
-    path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/How to Add New Fields to the User Profile or Group Profile/user-edit.png
+    path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/How to Add New Fields to the User or Group Schema/user-edit.png
     name: user-edit.png
     server#screenshot#up_to_date
 --}}